 COST of 8 Week Course: $250

-To Register: Come to the MBSR Introduction talk or speak to me directly then register online.
+To Register: Come to the MBSR Introduction talk or contact me directly then register online.
 All are welcome

 For questions or comments, please email John McLaughlin at [email protected]

 “If you want to go fast go alone, if you want to go far, go together.” – African Proverb

 What People Are Saying About MBSR:

 “At a personal level, the courses have exceeded my expectations (I didn’t know anything about mindfulness till I met you at the class but still- it has been a great experience and I really look forward to each of the classes).
 I don’t see how to improve it, unless we get there for 4 hours at a time.
 Thanks for helping me become a better person. “